 - Library books on writing dissertations and theses:

 - UA Graduate College manuals for submission of theses & dissertations

 Includes specific formatting requirements for print and electronic formats.

 Includes formatting requirements, various publishing guides on copyright and other topics, help for creating PDFs, and more.

 Free writing support by drop-in or by appointment.

-A three-week intensive writing program for all graduate students focusing on writing projects, theses, and dissertation work.
+A summer writing program for graduate students focusing on writing projects, theses, and dissertation work.

-Who to contact for copyright questions; copyright basics and advanced topics such as use of digital content in courses; peer to peer sharing.
+Whom to contact for copyright questions; copyright basics and advanced topics such as use of digital content in courses; peer-to-peer sharing.

 Libraries support the broadest possible distribution of knowledge created by scholars.
-Issues that are of high concern are publishing, intellectual property, and copyright.
+Issues of high concern include publishing, intellectual property, and copyright.